310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Chiaki %}
-Hehe, that aside… After I’d recuperated, I practiced with Kanata.
+Heheh, that aside… After I’d recuperated, I practiced with Kanata.
 We should be able to perform properly in the event.

 Still, I’ve only just recovered.
 I might slip up a bit, so be easy on me!

-Actually, no-- Let's do our best together, as we always do, Ryuseitai! *All for one, one for all!*
+Actually, no— Let's do our best together, as we always do, Ryuseitai! *All for one, one for all!*
 {% endbubble %}

 {% bubble Midori %}